Raducanu demolishes ex-world number one Azarenka

 Raducanu faces Jessica Pegula next.

-The Briton, who is ranked 13th in the world, will meet the American seventh seed in the last 16 of the Western and Southern Open on Thursday.
+The Briton, ranked 13th in the world, will meet the American seventh seed in the last 16 of the Western and Southern Open on Thursday.

+"I was playing a great match for sure and to play Vika I had to stay focused throughout," said Raducanu, who beat 22nd-ranked Azarenka to earn her first top-30 win since last year's US Open.

 Raducanu stunned the sporting world with her unexpected triumph in New York last year, when she became the first qualifier to win a Grand Slam title in what was only her fourth senior tournament.